emmercm/www/src/blog/_shebang.md

 ## Windows

 Both Command Prompt (`cmd.exe`) and PowerShell do not natively interpret shebangs.
+Further, shebangs will cause problems for Command Prompt, as comments are started with `REM` or `::` and not `#`.

+Instead, Windows will use file extensions
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyNTc1OTQyNCwyMDMwODUwNDkzLDE2NT
+eyJoaXN0b3J5IjpbMTc0MzcyOTQwOSwyMDMwODUwNDkzLDE2NT
 YwMDA4NzEsMTkxMjcwMDQ5NCwtMTE4NzQ4MDAyNiwtMTEwMDI4
 MzkyMiwtMTY3MzE0MDU4LDk5MzAwODEwOCw5MTAwOTgzLC0xOD
 gwMzI3MjYyLDY2MjIzMjk0OSwtNTI4ODA5NTIxLDcxMDYyMDEx